Guide to North Central College Library Services

 7:45 a.m. - 8:00 p.m.

 noon - midnight

 Archives: Monday-Friday 1:00-4:00 p.m. and by appointment

 Summer, Interim, holiday and other special hours will be posted at entrance doors and on the library services website.

 Closing procedures begin 20 minutes before stated closing times.
 At that time, materials to be checked out are to be brought to the Information Services Desk.
 Doors are locked promptly at stated closing times.

 The Library follows the North Central College Posting Policy.
-However, due to limited space, materials posted on the kiosk located in the library foyer are limited to those items that announce only North Central College activities and events.
+However, due to limited space, materials posted on the bulletin board located in the library foyer are limited to those items that announce only North Central College activities and events.
 All other postings will be removed.

 Lost and Found

 Articles found in the library are held at the Information Services Desk until unclaimed articles are taken each week to the campus “Lost and Found” in White Activities Center or Campus Safety.

 A digital microform reader-printer is available for use only by North Central College students, faculty, and staff; copies are charged to the user’s print management account.
 Visitors who wish to print from microform should speak to the staff member on duty at the Information Services Desk.